janniksam/elrond-tradeoffer/README.md

 ## Description

-The goal of this projects is to allow you to safely exchange tokens between another party and yourself.
+The goal of this projects is to allow you to safely exchange tokens between you and another party.
 For this purpose a smart contract will be used and act as a trustee that performs the exchange.

 ### Basic workflow